 At CAPY we all teach together as a team.

-Sometimes we sub for each other so that our lives can stay relaxed and so that you can get to know all of our teachers.
+Sometimes we sub for each other so that our lives can stay relaxed and so that you can get to know the whole team.
 We're all teaching the same thing, we all trained together, and we're all on the same mission - your growth and transformation are our highest reward.
 Come to class whenever you can, we promise you'll love it and you just might find your new favorite teacher!

 Elizabeth Huntsman DeAngelis